Special Academic Programs & Academic Accommodations

 This request is accompanied by:

-► A cover letter describing the details and objectives of the gap year, demonstrating the coherence of the student’s plan
+► A cover letter describing the plans and objectives for the gap year and demonstrating the coherence of the student’s project

-► A letter from the host organization confirming its commitment for the duration of the program, if applicable
+► A letter from the host organization confirming its commitment to the period, if applicable

 ► A photocopy of the “scol’pass”